Wil Myers Player Props: Reds vs. Cardinals

 Wil Myers At The Plate

-- Myers has three doubles, three home runs and 11 walks while batting .194.
+- Myers has three doubles, three home runs and 12 walks while hitting .189.

-- In 34 games played this season, he has homered in two of them.
+- In 35 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.